Dolores mine: History

+Militarization

-The state of Chihuaua has been militarised by the Mexican drug war, and when Pan-American Silver (PAS) bought the mine in 2012, there was an ongoing territorial dispute between organised crime groups.
-In Mexico, extractive industries may cooperate with organised crime groups who will drive away people living in areas to be mined and help the companies to silence community members who object to extractive projects.
+The state of Chihuahua has been militarized by the Mexican drug war.
+When PAS bought the mine in 2012, there was an ongoing territorial dispute between organized crime groups.
+In Mexico, natural resource extractive industries may cooperate with organized crime groups who will drive away people living in areas to be mined and help the companies to silence community members who object to extractive projects.
 This violence also makes it difficult for human rights observers or journalists to travel to the area.

-In 2020, research carried out by EJAtlas, MiningWatch Canada, Earthworks and the Institute for Policy Studies found that Pan-American Silver was involved in several environmental conflicts in Latin America and that these conflicts "demonstrate a lack of respect for communities defending their territories from mining."
+In 2020, research carried out by EJAtlas, MiningWatch Canada, Earthworks and the Institute for Policy Studies found that PAS was involved in several environmental conflicts in Latin America and that these conflicts "demonstrate a lack of respect for communities defending their territories from mining."

 Production and geology

 Dolores mine is located in the Sierra Madre Occidental volcanic belt.
 The mine uses both open-pit and underground mining methods.
-The mineralised area is 4,000 meters long, 1,000 meters wide, 700 meters deep.
+The mineralized area is 4,000 meters long, 1,000 meters wide, 700 meters deep.

 Dolores mine began production in 2008 with open-pit mining; underground mining techniques were explored beginning in 2010.
 Mine production was 1.22 million ounces of silver and 56,0000 ounces of gold in 2010, with production increasing in following years.
 From 2015-2018, the ore grade was 31-44 g/ton silver and 0.57-0.85 g/ton gold.
 The mine produced 4 million ounces of silver in 2018.
 In 2021, the mine had 20.5 M oz proven and probable silver reserves, and 650 k oz proven and probable gold reserves.

-The mineralised area is 4,000 meters long, 1,000 meters wide, 700 meters deep.
+The mine primarily operates underground, with the maximum subsurface depth of the mine reaching 183 meters (600 feet).
+Along with the silver and gold ore that extracted from the mine, valuable minerals such as sphalerite, galena, and chalcopyrite.
+The associated rock in the area is diabase, which formed during the Upper Cretaceous epoch, approximately 100.5-66 million years ago.
+The mineralized area is 4,000 meters long, 1,000 meters wide, 700 meters deep.

+The practices that the mining companies use include heap leaching with cyanide to extract the gold from the ore.
 Ore is trucked to leach pads where an arsenic leaching solution is run through it to extract the gold and silver.

 Conflict

-The Permanent Assembly of the Community of Huizopa blockaded the mine for 17 months beginning in May 2008, until the Mexican military facilitated access to the mine for the developer.

-One hundred Indigenous Pima families were displaced during the mine's development due to contamination and diversion of the Tutuaca River.
-In 2010, a tear was discovered in one of the leach pads, and the mine leaked cyanide sodium into the environment, but complaints about the contamination were ignored.

-Mine opponents have been attacked and intimidated by criminal groups.

 In May 2018, armed criminal groups set up checkpoints around the mine, forcing the company to curtail operations.
+Contractors and security guards were threatened by criminal groups fighting for control of a drug trafficking route.
+Territorial control of the Dolores area by organized crime groups had been documented for years with high levels of violence in the Tarahumara highlands, though during the period in which PAS acquired Dolores, violence had worsened.
+This came as a result of a dispute between two cartels over the area, and the militarized response of the state came with serious repercussions for the Pima Indigenous peoples and rural communities who defended land and territory in the area.